-I spent the better part of 2 days on the internet and telephone and manged to track down 2 possibilities, the 1st was a bust, as it was just as bad as the one I removed, the 2nd sounded like a possibility, the seller was a breaker’s yard in Johannesburg, 1400 kilometers away, I brokered a deal on condition my motor engineers pass it after testing.
+I spent the better part of 2 days on the internet and telephone and managed to track down 2 possibilities, the 1st was a bust, as it was just as bad as the one I removed, the 2nd sounded like a possibility, the seller was a breaker’s yard in Johannesburg, 1400 kilometres away, I brokered a deal on condition my motor engineers pass it after testing.

 We couriered the prospect overnight at a small extra cost, receiving it the next day, sent it on to the engineers who gave it a thumbs up, but we had to do the valves and guides as it showed signs of wear.
 We took the offer and instructed the engineers to go ahead with the valve and guide replacement too.

-New gaskets, clean oil and oil filter, new spark plugs and and the appropriate mix of anti freeze.
+New gaskets, clean oil and oil filter, new spark plugs and the appropriate mix of antifreeze.
 We started the car and it purred like a Pussycat, did my final checks and informed the customer of collection.